waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/Hive authorization.md

 # Hive authorization {#concept_ssg_l1b_bfb .concept}

-Hive has two authorization modes, storage based authorization and SQL standard based authorization.
-For more information, see [official Hive documentation](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Authorization).
+Hive has two authorization modes: one based on storage and the other based on SQL standards.
+For more information, see Hive's [Authorization guide](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Authorization).

-**Note:** The two authorization features can be configured at the same time without conflict.
+**Note:** Both means of authorization can be configured at the same time without conflict.

-Storage based authorization is for HiveMetaStore.
+Storage based authorization \(for Hive metastore\)

-Scenario:

-If a user in the cluster has a direct access to data in Hive through HDFS/Hive Client, a permission control must be performed on Hive data in HDFS.
-Through HDFS permission control, operation permissions related to Hive SQL can be controlled.
+If a user in a cluster has direct access to data in Hive through an HDFS or Hive client, a permission control must be performed on Hive data in HDFS.
+By doing so, operation permissions related to Hive SQL can be controlled.

-For more information, see [Hive documents](https://cwiki.apache.org/confluence/display/Hive/Storage+Based+Authorization+in+the+Metastore+Server).
+For more information, see Hive's [Storage Based Authorization](https://cwiki.apache.org/confluence/display/Hive/Storage+Based+Authorization+in+the+Metastore+Server) guide.

 ## Add configuration {#section_qpw_vcb_bfb .section}

-In the cluster Configuration Management page, **Hive** \> **Configuration** \> **hive-site.xml** \> **Add Custom Configuration**.
+In the cluster Configuration Management page, click **Hive** \> **Configuration** \> **hive-site.xml** \> **Add Custom Configuration**.

 ```
 <property>